 - many mounting options

-The sensor in the RunCam Swift 2 is the same as in the predecessor, the Sony Super Had II CCD sensor.
-This has proved its worth in the field of FPVs and offers, among other things, a lot of adjustment possibilities so that the camera can be configured exactly to the own needs.
+The sensor in the RunCam Swift 2 is the same as in the predecessor, namely the Sony Super Had II CCD.
+This has proven its worth in the field of FPVs and offers, among other things, a lot of adjustment possibilities allowing for the camera to be configured exactly to pilots’ own needs.

 The RunCam Swift 2 is delivered with the 2.3 mm lens.
-RunCam send me two additional lenses for testing.
-In the following photo you can see how the different lenses look.
+RunCam also sent me two additional lenses for testing purposes.
+In the following photos you can see how the different lenses look.

-Both housings have only metallic threads, so you do not have to be afraid that you could turn over the screws like at other cameras.
+Both housings have only metallic threads, so you do not have to be afraid that you could ruin the threading with the screws like on other cameras.